 Exams will be multiple choice and essay format.
 They are not cumulative.
 Closed book and notes.
 The final exam will not be given early.

 Quizzes will be 2 questions and given randomly.
 They cannot be made up under any circumstances.
 They cover material in that week's reading and are short answer in form.
 Class discussions may also be counted as quiz points based on participation.

 The 2 essays are thesis-based, 3000 words at a minimum and written in Chicago Style format.
 These essays are longer than the standard HIST 103 requirements, but will be used in the grading formula for that class as well.

 This class meets only once per week, therefore it is highly recommended that the student finishes the reading assignment before that class meets, as well as keeping absences to a minimum.

 Tentative Course Outline

-Week 1 Introduction to Class & Structure Week 2 Chapter 3 Week 3 Chapters 1-2 No Class Sept.
-2 Week 4 Chapter 4 Week 5 Chapters 5, 6, 9 Week 6 Exam #1 Week 7 Chapters 7, 8 Week 8 Chapter 10 Week 9 Chapter 11 Week 10 Chapter 12 Essay #1 due Week 11 Exam #2 Week 12 Chapter 13 No Class Nov.
-11 Week 13 Uncle Tom's Cabin Week 14 Uncle Tom's Cabin No Class November 29
+Week 1 Introduction to Class & Structure

+Week 2 Chapter 3

+Week 3 Chapters 1-2 No Class Sept 3

+Week 4 Chapter 4

+Week 5 Chapters 5, 6, 9

+Week 6 Exam #1

+Week 7 Chapters 7, 8

+Week 8 Chapter 10

+Week 9 Chapter 11

+Week 10 Chapter 12 Essay #1 due

+Week 11 Exam #2

+Week 12 Chapter 13

+Week 13 Uncle Tom's Cabin

-Week 15 Chapter 14
+Week 14 Uncle Tom's Cabin No Class November 22-23 Week 15 Chapter 14

-Week 16 Handout: The Defense of Washington Essay/Symposium project #2 due
+Week 16 Handout: The Defense of Washington Essay #2 due

-Week 17 Final Exams
+Week 17 Final Exams Date and Time to be determined

 General Education Goals/Objectives

-Goal 6: Demonstrates the knowledge of the human experience throughout history

-Objective 3: Recognizes human social structures

-Skill 2: Demonstrates, through historical examples, what happens when differing social structures collide
+Goal 4: Demonstrates effective communication

+Objective 1: Expresses ideas through effective writing

+Skill 1: Uses the stages of the writing process to develop, organize, and present ideas in writing

+Skill 2: Analyzes the demands and possible strategies of a writing task, based on topic, purpose, context, and audience, and then accomplish that task with clarity

+Skill 3: Demonstrates competent writing that includes a clear, original thesis or claim, appropriate evidence and support, a logical structure, and a style of language that serves the writer's purpose and audience

+Skill 4: Uses Edited Standard Written English in spelling, grammar, punctuation, and syntax, and presents written work in a style and format consistent with the demands of an academic setting

 Relationship to Campus Theme:

 A focus on the interaction between natural resources and the development of the United States.
 Discovering how technological developments have affected the history of the American population.
 Reviewing the politcal process of the United States and reflecting on how future events hinge on current decisions.

 Classroom Policies:

 Reading the assigned text is the student's responsibility, and is essential to success in this course.
 It should be noted though that it is in your best academic interest to read material before the week of lecture/discussion as to aid in your understanding.
 Any deadlines are final and your work is due on the day specified (11:59:59 PM).
 Any late work will not be accepted for full credit.

 Please refrain from doing anything that might be disruptive and disturb other students or the instructor, such as chronically arriving late, leaving early, talking with neighbors, using a cell phone or texting.
 Turn all electronic junk off.
 This class does not require the use of a laptop computer, therefore they are not allowed to be operated in lecture periods.

 This academic environment is an open and harassment free one.
 Participation within the classroom is highly encouraged and is an integral part of the higher education experience.
 Ask questions - comment on discussions.

 Academic Integrity: